cmkborghoff/cmkborghoff.github.io/content/pages/projects/tauramori.md

 ## Shoe/skate wings

-One of the most popular items I produce for TauraMori are wings that can be affixes through the laces onto shoes or rollerskates.
+One of the most popular items I produce for TauraMori are wings that can be affixed through the laces onto shoes or rollerskates.
 I make them based off all different species of insects I find beautiful.
 I use my laser cutter to acheive the complex forms, and make them with longevity and quality in mind.
 I put a lot of pride and care into each set I make.

 ![wings assortment](/img/tm/skatewings.jpg)